JumpIfZero/public-wiki-and-bugs/triggers/inventory_item_added.md

 ---
-title: INVENTORY_CONTAINS
+title: INVENTORY_ITEM_ADDED
-description: Triggers when your inventory updates with this item (has item)
+description: Triggers when your inventory receives any of this item
 parent: Triggers
 ---